Pediatric Valvar Aortic Stenosis Clinical Presentation

 Adolescent aortic valve stenosis

 Aortic valve stenosis in adolescents is similar to that seen in children, although older patients are more likely to have aortic valve insufficiency.
-A systolic ejection click is sometimes less noticeable with associated calcification of the aortic valve, which results in diminished valve excursion.
+A systolic ejection click is common unless associated calcification of the aortic valve results in diminished valve excursion, which is unlikely in this age group.

 Maneuvers to improve auscultation include having larger patients lean forward or assume the left lateral decubitus position.
 Having the patient squat may accentuate the murmur of aortic insufficiency.